dedsec-9/google-research/README.md

 # Google Research
 This is an exact copy and fork of the original Google Research repository.
-It is a for reference and dedsec-9 research.
+It is for reference and dedsec-9 research library.

 This repository contains code released by
 [Google Research](https://research.google).